robinmatheson/RunRover/README.md

 <img width="485" alt="Screenshot 2023-08-16 at 10 58 01 AM" src="https://github.com/robinmatheson/RunRover/assets/125790030/9c4a82a6-fed4-4319-8053-1d91ae126b8f">

-*Note: The mysql branch is the iteration of this project that is currently completed.*

 *RunRover* is a web app where users can track their running data in a functional and aesthetically pleasing user interface.
 Each run entry includes information about the activity type, date, time the activity took, distance, average pace, and difficulty.
 The table is connected to a database that stores the data and reflects any changes made, like adding and deleting a run.